 Early years providers are responsible for identifying eligible children.
 Please speak to parents in order to find out who is eligible for the DAF.

 Parents of children qualifying for Disability Living Allowance need to evidence of this entitlement.
 The providers will need to email copies of this evidence when requesting DAF to email@example.com

 How early years providers will receive DAF funding

-- The local authority will fund all early years settings providing a place for each child eligible for the DAF in their area at the fixed annual rate of £615 per eligible child.
+- The local authority will fund all early years settings providing there is a place for each child eligible for the DAF in their area.
+The fixed annual rate of £615 per eligible child.

-- The DAF will not be offset against any other funding which the local authority may ordinarily be providing for children eligible for the DAF.
+- The DAF won't be offset against any other funding the local authority may ordinarily provide for children eligible for the DAF.